RoryHemmings/cyber-rootkit-s23/blog_post.md

 ```

 As you can see this is a basic program that echos "Hello: *whatever they enter*" in a loop indefinitely.
-However, in the interact function, it allows the user to enter up to 1024 bytes into a 256 byte buffer.
+However, in the interact function, it allows the user to enter up to 1024 bytes into a 256-byte buffer.
 This is a classic buffer overflow.

 ![target](imgs/target.png)